pradnyas5/fall-research/data_generation.md

 - /forward/infra2/image_rect_raw
 - /forward/imu

-To confirm if the topics are being published as needed, in another *TERMINAl*, run:
+To confirm if the topics are being published as needed, in another *TERMINAL*, run:
-NOTE that *camera* has been replaced by *forward* because Kimera-Multi is subscribing to the topics with the *forward* namespace.
+NOTE: that *camera* has been replaced by *forward* because Kimera-Multi is subscribing to the topics with the *forward* namespace.

 ```
 rostopic list